arcovoltaico/importBundle/README.md

 **nullable:**true

 Sometimes we want to deduce the value of an atribute depending on the multiple value.
-See the offer example, where we assign the oofertype with id 1 when we are importing from Modalidades.Venta.
+See the offer example, where we assign the oofertype with id 1 when we are importing from Mode.Sale.

 When we have a boolean attribute is possible to **activate** it only on some cases (i.e.: liveable will be true if Tipo is 1 or 2...)